nealwp/logistics-management-system/logistics-management-system-service/README.md

   * should not create if item already exists

 * Remove an Item
-  * fails if iteam does not exist
+  * fails if item does not exist
   * fails if inventory exists
   * fails if orders exists
   * fails if requisitions exist